-Conduct sanitation inspection of complete facility prior to daily startup of operations, as well as throughout daily operations.
-The inspector reports noted deficiencies in plant management along with recommendations for actions needed to correct deficiency.
+- Conduct sanitation inspection of the complete facility prior to daily startup of operations, as well as throughout daily operations.
+The inspector reports noted deficiencies in plant management along with recommendations for actions needed to correct the deficiency.
 These are recorded, with the inspector conducting timely follow-up to ensure compliance.

-Conduct examinations of livestock to be slaughtered for evidence of disease, injury or abnormalities, segregates suspect animals for veterinary confirmation, and rejects animals in unfit condition.
-The inspector supervises proper disposal of contaminated animals.
+- Conduct examinations of livestock to be slaughtered for evidence of disease, injury or abnormalities, segregates suspect animals for veterinary confirmation and reject animals in an unfit condition.
+The inspector supervises the proper disposal of contaminated animals.

-Inspect the preparation, cooking, curing—including smoking, canning or freezing—of meat and/or poultry products for conformity in kind, quantity, quality, and condition to assure adherence to formulation, ingredient label, and documents.
+- Inspect the preparation, cooking, curing—including smoking, canning, or freezing—of meat and/or poultry products for conformity in kind, quantity, quality, and condition to assure adherence to the formulation, ingredient label, and documents.

-Perform formlation checks to assure safe levels of restricted ingredients.
+- Perform formulation checks to assure safe levels of restricted ingredients.